 The mission of Francis Howell School District is to prepare students today for success tomorrow.
 In an effort to make this mission a reality, the District is continually improving academic achievement at all levels.
 One improvement method the District has embraced that has made a positive impact in increasing student learning, as measured by Missouri School Improvement Plan’s Annual Performance Report is Professional Learning Communities.
 To learn more about PLCs, go to http://www.allthingsplc.info.

 Under the State’s accreditation process, known as the Missouri School Improvement Plan (MSIP), school districts from across the state will be provided an Annual Performance Report (APR).
 The Department of Elementary and Secondary Education annually collects and analyzes data for the performance standards as part of the accreditation process.
 The first MSIP 5 accreditation classifications will be made in the fall of 2015, using the APRs from 2013, 2014, and 2015.
 The APR requires the District to meet a stringent set of academic requirements in five key areas.
 These requirements include a review of the district’s academic achievement, subgroup achievement, college and career readiness, attendance and the graduation rate.
-The first APR will be released on August 23, 2013.

 The standards used in the accreditation process also determine the District’s eligibility for the “Accredited with Distinction Award,” which is based on academic achievement and progress.
 Previously, the Department of Elementary and Secondary Education (DESE) honored the District with the “Distinction in Performance Award” for academic achievement and progress under the MSIP 4 standards.
 The District will be notified with the release of the first APR as to our standings in the new “Accredited with Distinction Award” following the MSIP 5 standards.